 This is the final step in the processes of successfully constructing concrete.
 Since you have the concrete block already in front of you, the only thing left is mining it.
 As mentioned earlier it can only be mined with a pickaxe.

 Give Command for Concrete

-Given that the concrete block has several colour variants, there isn’t a standard give command for concrete per se.
-However, the give command follows the same format for each colour.
+Given that the concrete block has several colour variants, there isn’t a standard give the command for concrete per se.
+However, the given command follows the same format for each colour.
 The format is as follow:

 /give @p colour_concrete_powder 1